ETYates/character_distribution/README.md

 # character_distribution

-Little script to find the top x% most common characters in a chinese text.
+Little script to find the top x% most common characters in a Chinese text.